ItsAlxl/darktide-mods/README.md

 Get it on [Nexus](https://www.nexusmods.com/warhammer40kdarktide/mods/96).

 ## CharWallets aka Character Screen Wallets
+Note: As of Patch #12 "Into the Maelstrom", this mod is obsolete.
 Adds your characters' currencies to the character select screen.

 Get it on [Nexus](https://www.nexusmods.com/warhammer40kdarktide/mods/67).